 - Generally, throughout the course of proceedings any correspondence or document sent to the Commission must also be sent to the other party or their representative.
 When this is not done, the Commission may forward a copy to the other party (or their representative).
 Parties who are concerned about correspondence or documents being forwarded by the Commission to the other party or their representative (for example, if it contains personal medical details or other confidential information) should contact the Commission to discuss their options before sending it to the Commission.

 - The Commission commenced a permanent pro bono scheme in Melbourne on 1 July 2014.
-Along with the pro bono scheme currently operating in Sydney, it provides free legal advice to unrepresented parties in unfair dismissal jurisdiction hearings.
-Parties can obtain further information about the Melbourne scheme by contacting the Unfair Dismissal Case Management Team by email: email@example.com and about the Sydney scheme by contacting the chambers of Senior Deputy President Drake by email: firstname.lastname@example.org.
+It provides free legal advice to unrepresented parties in unfair dismissal jurisdiction hearings.
+Parties can obtain further information about the Melbourne scheme by contacting the Unfair Dismissal Case Management Team (UDCMT) by email: firstname.lastname@example.org.
+Pro bono programs will be rolled out in other states in 2018; enquiries can be referred to the UDCMT.

 - At a conference or at a hearing a Member may make a determination that the dismissal was unfair, and make an order for a remedy if they decide it is appropriate, or they may make an order that the application be dismissed.
 An application may be dismissed in accordance with the Commission’s general dismissal powers under s.587, or on application by the respondent under s.399A of the Act.
 When applying for an unfair dismissal remedy the applicant may ask for reinstatement, a monetary amount or some other remedy.